 I should remember to be kinder to myself.
 I should remind myself that despite my many, many perceived flaws, I am kind, I have a good heart, I would give you my last penny if you needed it, and I love people I love with a strength and loyalty that scares even me.
 I should tell myself that no, Im not beautiful, but I have eyes that betray every emotion I feel, and I like that about myself.

 The comparison game is a cruel mistress, that leads to nothing positive.
-Thos of us that succumb to it need to remember, that we are enough!
+Comparison is the thief of happiness.
+It is the thief of joy.
+Those of us that succumb to it need to remember, that we are enough!